Healthy Homes Assessment Fairfield

 Fairfield Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is compulsory to all Fairfield and New Zealand rental homes where it’s reasonably practicable to put in.
+• Ceiling and underfloor insulation is a requirement throughout Fairfield and New Zealand rental houses where it is reasonably practicable to install.

-• Landlords and property managers must keep records that demonstrate the conformance to the Healthy Homes Standards that apply or will be applicable during the tenure of an apartment rental.
+• Property managers and landlords are required to keep records to demonstrate conformance with each Healthy Homes Standard that apply or will apply during the tenure of your rental home.

-• Private landlords and property managers have to ensure that their rental properties are in compliance to the Healthy Homes Standard within 90 days of any renewal, new or a change in Tenancy.
+• Private landlords and property managers should make sure that their rental properties are in compliance to the Healthy Homes Standards within 90 days of any new, renewed or varied lease.

-• All boarder houses (except Kainga Ora and Community Housing Providers with registered Boarding house tenancies) must comply with the Healthy Homes Standard regardless of the date when the tenancy started.
+• All boarding households (except Kainga Ora and Community Housing Providers with registered boarder house tenancies) must meet the Healthy Homes Standards regardless of the date when the tenancy started.

 Starting 1 July 2024